You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Multi-Pane Development Setup

-Create a three-pane setup for monitoring logs, running tests, and executing commands:
+Create a three-pane setup to monitor logs, run tests, and execute commands:

 1. Start tmux: tmux new -s project.